 What is the difference between Coursera and Udemy?

 The main difference between Coursera and Udemy is their focus.
-Coursera focuses on university-level courses while Udemy focuses more on vocational and professional skill courses.
-Although Udemy does offer some university-level courses.
+Coursera focuses on university-level courses, while Udemy focuses more on vocational and professional skill courses.
+However, Udemy does offer some university-level courses.

-Coursera focuses more on academic topics and courses from top companies from around the world, whereas Udemy offers a very large range of courses within almost every niche and subject area you could think of.
+Coursera focuses more on academic topics and courses from top companies from around the world.
+In contrast, Udemy offers a very large range of courses within almost every niche and subject area you could think of.

-Udemy courses can be taught by anyone and tend to be cheaper and require less of a time commitment, but they don’t offer the depth, accreditation, and tutor experience that Coursera does.
+Anyone can teach Udemy courses, and they tend to be cheaper and require less time commitment.
+However, they don’t offer the depth, accreditation, and tutor experience that Coursera does.

 Udemy practices a marketplace business model, whereas Coursera retains more control over its courses and ensures the quality of its courses.